finkusuma-dev/frontendmentor-social-links-profile/README.md

 #### 🟦 Removed `<nav>` from Wrapping The Links

 Reading the Webdev navigation [^4], I was unsure whether or not I should use `nav` element to wrap the links.
-The document mentions 5 type of navigations, and all are related with the pages within the website.
+The document mentions 5 type of navigations, all are related with the pages within the website.
 It doesn't mention when a page has group of links to other websites.

 Thanks to discord member @Darkstar, who confirmed to not use the `nav`.